phipse/rtems/mysite/source/_posts/2013-07-28-generation-of-libpart-target.markdown

 $(OBJS) as prerequisite.

 I rebuild the **rtems-guest** example without errors and compared the nm output of a former libpart.a with the new one.
 It was equal.
-Currently the testcases are compiling but so far everything looks good.
+To test if the change broke something I ran **make test**.
+All test cases compiled successfully.